Banks in Hong Kong condemn violence, urge restoration of 'harmony'

 The protests are already exacting a toll on Hong Kong’s economy and tourism, with the Asian financial hub on the verge of its first recession in a decade.

-Standard Chartered said in Thursday’s advertisements the bank supported the special administrative region’s government to uphold social order and “guard the status of Hong Kong as an international financial center”.
+Standard Chartered said in Thursday’s advertisements the bank supported the special administrative region’s government to uphold social order and “guard the status of Hong Kong as an international financial centre”.

 HSBC said all parties must resolve disagreement through communication rather than violence.
 Neither HSBC nor Bank of East Asia referred to the government in their advertisements.